 Season 7

-The last season of Star Trek: Voyager does what it can to wrap up most of the character arcs and threads as best it can and gives nods to others throughout.
+The last season of Star Trek: Voyager wraps up most of the character arcs and threads as best it can and gives nods to others throughout.
 It is a decent send-off for this intrepid little crew.

-Being consistent with the prior couple of season, again, 69% of the season is worth watching with twelve episodes considered essential viewing.
+Consistent with the prior couple of seasons, again, 69% of the season is worth watching, with twelve episodes considered essential viewing.

 | Ep.
 No. | Title | Stardate | See/Skip |